goliatl/hy-r-intro/3_BasicFeatures/2_WritingAndAnnotating.md

 ```

 2. Use the function `median()` to calculate the median of the `heights` vector.

-3- Use R to figure out how many people in the set are taller than 67 inches.
+3. Use R to figure out how many people in the set are taller than 67 inches.

-**Answer:**
+**Answers:**

 ```r
 # 1.